ankraft/ACME-oneM2M-CSE/docs/Installation.md

 The CSE-ID of the registrar CSE.
 - **registrarCseName**
 The resource name of the registrar CSE's CSEBase.

-This quick configuration will configure a CSE that is reachable via http and that uses JSON as the default serialization.

 Please see [Configuration](Configuration.md) for further details on the configuration, e.g. how to enable MQTT or to change other
 CSE parameters.